 Champlain Avenue honors Samuel De Champlain (1567-1635), a French explorer and navigator who founded the city of Quebec.
 Champlain was originally Stephenson Avenue, named for George Stephenson (1781-1848).
 Stephenson Avenue occupied pride of place in the center spine of the town because the man the avenue honors built the first public railway line.
 All railways today are descended from this first railway; he also developed the standard gauge of railways (4 feet 8 and a half inches) still in use today.

 Forrestville Avenue - Forrestville was a small town on the south side in the 1850s.
 It was located near Hyde Park.
 The street name honors this now-vanished town.
-Forrestville was originally named Morse, named for Samuel Morse (1791-1872), developer of the single-wire telegraph system and famously the Morse code.
+Forrestville was originally named Morse, named for Samuel Morse (1791-1872), developer of the single-wire telegraph system and, famously, Morse code.

 Cottage Grove Avenue has a long history.
 Charles Cleaver (1814-1893) developed a suburb south of Chicago on the Illinois Central line called Cleaverville in the 1850s.
 Cleaverville eventually became the Oakland neighborhood north and west of Hyde Park.
 Cleaver named the street after a grove of shady trees that surrounded a cottage in his development.
 The grove was a popular meeting spot for early settlers.